omoju/omoju.github.io/portfolio.md

 ---

 [A Student Intervention System](https://github.com/omoju/studentIntervention)
-Identify students who might need early intervention.
+A student intervention supervised learning project with highly unbalanced dataset.
+The goal of this project is to identify students who might need early intervention.

 ---